Ciantic/VirtualDesktopAccessor/note-IVirtualDesktopNotification.md

 pub unsafe trait IVirtualDesktopNotification: IUnknown {
     pub unsafe fn virtual_desktop_created(
         &self,
-        monitors: IObjectArray, // This is wrong, should be ManuallyDrop<IObjectArray>
+        monitors: IObjectArray, // This is wrong, should be ComIn<IObjectArray>
-        desktop: IVirtualDesktop, // This is wrong, should be ManuallyDrop<IVirtualDesktop>
+        desktop: IVirtualDesktop, // This is wrong, should be ComIn<IVirtualDesktop>
     ) -> HRESULT;

     pub unsafe fn virtual_desktop_destroy_begin(
         &self,
-        monitors: IObjectArray, // This is wrong, should be ManuallyDrop<IObjectArray>
+        monitors: IObjectArray, // This is wrong, should be ComIn<IObjectArray>
-        desktop_destroyed: IVirtualDesktop, // This is wrong, should be ManuallyDrop<IVirtualDesktop>
+        desktop_destroyed: IVirtualDesktop, // This is wrong, should be ComIn<IVirtualDesktop>
-        desktop_fallback: IVirtualDesktop, // This is wrong, should be ManuallyDrop<IVirtualDesktop>
+        desktop_fallback: IVirtualDesktop, // This is wrong, should be ComIn<IVirtualDesktop>
     ) -> HRESULT;
     // ...
 }